chulkovd/ORB6/Readme.txt

 These are the supplementary data for Chulkov & Malkov paper, Visual binary stars with known orbits in Gaia EDR3.
 https://arxiv.org/abs/2206.00604
+The paper is accepted for publication in MNRAS.

 All tables are presented in Comma-separated values format.